-Making Decisions Together for the Good of the Whole
+Making Decisions Together For The Good Of The Whole

 Collaborative law is an open, honest process.
 Both parties sign agreements to resolve their dispute without court.
-Working with relevant experts such as financial and mental health professionals, lawyers and their clients come to a solution that will benefit everyone both now and in the future.
+Working with relevant experts, such as financial and mental health professionals, lawyers and their clients come to solutions that will benefit everyone both now and in the future.
 There is a healthy respect and consideration for all parties’ interests.
 In fact, all attorneys that are involved in any collaborative law case have an ethical obligation to encourage the clients to consider the needs of the entire family.

-Benefits of Collaborative Divorce
+The Many Benefits Of Collaborative Divorce

-We have years of family law experience.
+Our lawyers have years of family law experience.
 For many spouses, their relationship with each other will not end after divorce, so it is important to learn effective communication, especially when children are involved.
 In collaborative law, coaches provide the tools needed to continue as a productive and effective parent in the years following separation.